LukeShortCloud/rootpages/src/ansible.rst

 Ansible Tower 3
 ~~~~~~~~~~~~~~~

 Ansible Tower is the official dashboard maintained by Red Hat.
 The program is built using Python and uses RabbitMQ for clustering and PostgreSQL for storing it's data.
-PostgreSQL is used for the database back-end because it is one of the few relational databases that supports storing and accessing JSON formatted data.
+PostgreSQL is used for the database back-end because it is one of the few relational databases that support storing and accessing JSON formatted data.
+[52] Tower 3.3.0 was the first release to support installing services as docker containers on OpenShift.
+[75]

-Ansible Tower 3.1.0 requirements and support:
+Ansible Tower 3.1 requirements and support:

 -  Red Hat Enterprise Linux (RHEL) 7, Ubuntu 14.04, or Ubuntu 16.04